DEBATE, TRAIN, EVOLVE: Self Evolution of Language Model Reasoning: Experiments

-\paragraph{Baselines and models.} We conduct of RCR prompting study on \textbf{ten} open-weight models—Qwen (0.5-32B), Llama-3/8B, Mistral-7B, Phi-mini—and \textbf{two} proprietary models, GPT-4o and GPT-4o-mini.
-We study our DTE framework with 6 models (Qwen 1.5B-14B, Llama-3B and Llama-8B). \textbf{Baselines are:} (i) the single \emph{original} model; (ii) \emph{vanilla MAD} with the original MAD prompt \cite{du2023improving}.
+\paragraph{Baselines and models.} We conduct of RCR prompting study on \textbf{ten} open-weight models, Qwen (0.5-32B), Llama-3/8B, Mistral-7B, Phi-mini, and \textbf{two} proprietary models, GPT-4o and GPT-4o-mini.
+We study our DTE framework with 6 models (Qwen 1.5B-14B, Llama-3B and Llama-8B). \textbf{Baselines are:} (i) the single \emph{original} model; (ii) \emph{vanilla MAD} with the original MAD prompt.

 \paragraph{Parameter settings.} During debate we sample each agent once per query at temperature $T\!=\!1.0$ (exploratory) or $0.0$ (deterministic); mixed-teams use one exploratory and two deterministic agents.
-For evolution we adopt LoRA fine-tuning (rank 128, dropout 0.05) on attention and MLP projections, freezing embeddings and layer norms.
-GRPO is optimized with AdamW (learning rate $2{\times}10^{-5}$, weight decay 0.01, 50-step linear warm-up).
+For GRPO training, we adopt LoRA fine-tuning (rank 128, dropout 0.05) on attention and MLP projections, freezing embeddings and layer norms.
+GRPO is optimized with AdamW (learning rate $\eta = 5 \times 10^{-6}$, weight decay $\lambda = 0.1$, and momentum coefficients $\beta_1 = 0.9$, $\beta_2 = 0.99$).
+We set the GRPO-specific hyperparameters as: clipping threshold $\epsilon = 0.2$, KL coefficient $\beta = 0.02$, and group size $G = 8$ responses per query.
 Each evolution epoch processes 8k debate traces ($\sim$2 M tokens) and runs on A100-80 GB GPUs for a 7B model; larger models scale near-linearly.